19balazs86/PlayingWithWolverineMarten/README.md

 - Web API using WolverineFx.Http for managing Http endpoint routing
 - Using Marten to store a Product entity and DurableInbox for local queue messages in a transaction
-- Apply fluent validation middleware
+- Apply fluent validation middleware and a custom to load Product entity by id

 ###### Worker.Ping